tristanHessell/mess-around/README.md

 ## TODO

+Write image based snapshot testing

+Write cypress tests that don't suck

+- Figure out about mocking fetch
+- Figure out better solution for accessing selectors from a collection

 Write integration tests that test FE together (enzyme)

 - Inspiration: [this](<https://www.ebayinc.com/stories/blogs/tech/integration-testing-with-react-and-enzyme/>)
 - Do same tests as the cypress playlist tests - get a feel for complexity & timing vs Cypress

-Add simple server for saving/retrieving playlists

-- update tests to include stubbing for backend calls (where required)

 Add ability to light/dark theme page

-Write image based snapshot testing

 Add pact/some sort of contact testing